inkstitch/inkstitch/collections/_fonts/en/honaka.md

 ```
 {: .font-glyphs }

 At the present time,  this font contains only hiragana, katakana and punctuation symbols.
-Later it will also incllude some
+Later it will also include some kanji.
-kanji.

 ## Dimensions